lueschem/edi-pi/README.md

 A Raspberry Pi image can be created using the following command:

-For Raspberry Pi 5, arm64:
+For Raspberry Pi 5 or CM5, arm64:

 ``` bash
 edi -v project make pi5.yml
 ```

-For Raspberry Pi 5, arm64, prepared for GitOps (git and Ansible preinstalled):
+For Raspberry Pi 5 or CM5, arm64, prepared for GitOps (Ansible preinstalled):

 ``` bash
 edi -v project make pi5-gitops.yml